-Students who submit an SAT critical reading score of 480 or above or ACT Reading score of 18 or above are exempt from the Reading placement test.
-Students who submit an SAT critical reading score of 480 or above or an ACT English score of 18 or above are exempt from the writing placement test.
+Students who submit an SAT critical reading score or SAT Evidence Based Reading and Writing (ERW) of 480 or above or ACT Reading score of 18 or above are exempt from the Reading placement test.
+Students who submit an SAT critical reading score or SAT Evidence Based Reading and Writing (ERW) of 480 or above or an ACT English score of 21 or above are exempt from the writing placement test.
 Students who present evidence of successful completion of prerequisite, college-level courses or the equivalent are exempt from the test.
+Students who submit an SAT math score of 590 or higher or an ACT score of 23 or higher are exempt from math placement testing.